 The Friends of the Ordinariate of Our Lady of Walsingham was established in 2011 to assist with the work of the Personal Ordinariate of Our Lady of Walsingham in England and Wales through both practical and financial support.
 The Friends of the Ordinariate was also established in order to raise awareness of the Ordinariate’s life and mission within the wider Catholic community.

-The Friends is a separate charity from the Ordinariate, with its own trustees.
-We work closely with the Ordinary, Monsignor Keith Newton, to identify areas where the Friends can be of assistance.
-Monsignor Newton is also the President of the Friends.
+We work closely with the Ordinary, Mgr Keith Newton, who is our president, to identify areas where the Friends can be of assistance.

-A number of distinguished individuals have offered to serve as Honorary Vice-Presidents:
+A number of distinguished individuals serve as our Honorary Vice-Presidents:

-- Rt Rev Dom David Charlesworth, Abbot of Buckfast
+- Rt Rev’d Dom David Charlesworth, OSB, Prior Administrator of Buckfast Abbey

 - Lord Deben